Export Promotion Reimbursement

 - Trade Missions and Trade Shows sponsored by the West Virginia Development Office

 Subscriptions and travel expenses to participate in West Virginia trade missions.
-Look into our upcoming events to South Europe/North Africa, The Caribbean, and more!
+Look into our upcoming events to North, Central, and South America, India, and more!
 Click here for details.

 - Individual Foreign Market Visits

-Subscriptions and travel expenses for international sales trips scheduled directly by the applicant organization, participation in export trade events and conferences organized by reputable organizations, and international sales trips scheduled through the U.S. Commercial Service.
+Subscriptions and travel expenses for international sales trips scheduled directly by the applicant organization, participation in export trade events and international trade shows organized by reputable organizations, and international sales trips scheduled through the U.S. Commercial Service.

-Including creation and development of websites, landing pages in foreign languages, website translations, website localization services, search engine optimization, Google AdWords, and marketing materials translations and printing.
+Translation of websites into foreign languages, website localization services and search engine optimization.
 Reimbursements limited to $3,000 per business per funding period.

 - Fee-based Export Services offered by the U.S. Commercial Service